taylor-vann/sheetcake/README.md

 # SheetCake

-Sheetcake is an alternative to modular CSS for buildless environments.
+CSS-in-JS for buildless environments.

-Unminified and uncompressed < 5 kb
+Unminified and uncompressed < 4 kb

 ## Install